BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 It dictates the frequencies range that the sub can manipulate.
 For music monitoring in a studio, I would suggest using those subs that have the slightly greater frequency for clearer low mixes.

 Yamaha is very popular and reputable for its quality musical instrument and music gears.
-The Yamaha HS8S uses the 8″ cone type driver, with the power rating of 150 Watts, 22 Hz to 150 Hz of frequency response.
+The Yamaha HS8S uses the 8″ cone type driver, with 150 Watts of power, 22 Hz to 150 Hz of frequency response.
 Furthermore, it does pack with the great features such as the adjustable crossover frequency between 80 Hz – 120Hz.
 And it also features the control switches that you can adjust its low cut (80-120Hz) and high cut (80-120Hz) along with a phrase switch available.

 However, some users complained that the volume was insufficient in the bigger room, but works great in the smaller room.

 JBL is also one of the most reputable manufacturers in sound system industry.
-It very powerful compared to other models with the power rating of 200 watts.
+It very powerful compared to other models with the 200 watts rating of power.
 It utilizes a 10″ drive/speaker and deliberately designed it to be a become a down-firing subwoofer which will produce deeper richer low-frequencies bass.
 Its down-firing driver is capable of delivering low-frequency response into 20Hz area and 133 dB peak output.
 And with the crossover of 80Hz.

 It uses the Input Connectors of 2 x XLR, 2 x TRS; and Output Connectors of 2 x XLR.
 Weighted at 34.3 lb with the dimensions of 17.65″ x 15″ x 15.65″.
 About the controls, it features the Phase switch and High Cut control (80-120Hz) like most of the subwoofer have.